Close

+Babies are a delight, indeed.
+However, as they grow up, their bodies undergo many essential changes; one is teething.
 Many parents wonder if a diaper rash is related to teething.
 The answer to this worrying problem is both yes and no. While diaper rashes are not uncommon in infants and toddlers, a severe rash with irritation and clingy behaviour in the baby could create a genuine concern among the parents.
-And if the baby is going through the teething process, the parents might conclude that teething is the direct cause of the diaper rashes.
-Let’s understand this briefly.
+If the baby goes through the teething process, the parents might conclude that teething is the direct cause of the diaper rashes.
+Let’s understand teething diaper rash briefly.

 Can Teething Cause Diaper Rash?